-At times in its long history, GAM has been the largest auto maker in the world.
-At its peak, it sold more cars in the U.S. than all other manufacturers put together.
-Following a strategic assessment in 2021, it sold off half of its brands and now focuses on China and North America, which constitute 85% of its sales.
-It operates in the Chinese market via a joint venture (JV), under which GAM holds a 10% share.
+Following a strategic assessment in 2021, GAM divested half of its brands and now focuses on China and North America, which constitute 85% of its sales.
+GAM operates in the Chinese market via a joint venture (JV), under which GAM holds a 10% share.
+GAM sold more cars in China than in the U.S. in 2021, all PCVs.
+However, China is the largest BEV market in the world, and GAM and other legacy automakers have been steadily losing market share in China to the BEV manufacturers.
 After a recent board meeting, GAM concluded that it is vital to maintain a strong presence in the PCV market in the hope that continued profits from that business could be used to help cover the high upfront costs of entering the BEV market.
 However, the CEO is worried that staying in the PCV market is not a viable long-term strategy.